mui/material-ui/docs/pages/blog/tenerife-retreat.md

 If you have a strong opinion one way or the other, then you better join the team sooner rather than later!

-I look forward to meeting new colleagues—as well as reconnecting with this crew—in 2023.
+I look forward to meeting new colleagues—as well as reconnecting with the Tenerife crew—in 2023.

 ![The path leading down the hill from the sunset view, with Teide glowing red in the background.](/static/blog/tenerife-retreat/teide-hike.jpeg)